mikethedefense/officialBlog/Readme.md

 # Blog
-A Blog made with HTMl and CSS
+A Blog made with HTML and CSS

 ## Description
 In this blog I talk about different topics about gaming such as FPS games, PC part news, game dev, etc.

-## Update Log (will update once this blog is completed)
+## Update Log
+1. 0.5: First Blog post complete.
+2. 0.75: Added a cool a tag underline transition